thortex/rpi3-webiopi/README.md

 # Yet Another WebIoPi+
-a Clone of WebIOPi, the original one is written by Eric PTAK (trouch).
+a clone of WebIOPi, the original one is written by Eric PTAK (trouch).
 Please refer to http://webiopi.trouch.com/ for the original one.

 ## WebIOPi-0.7.1 Patch for B+, Pi 2, and Pi 3